Hand Washing Directory

 Washing your hands -- you know you're supposed to do it, but do you know why?
 Hand washing helps prevent diseases such as colds, flu, and other infections including food poisoning.
 You should wash your hands after doing things like using the bathroom, after sneezing or coughing into your hand, handling raw foods, and more.
 Follow the links below to find WebMD's comprehensive coverage about how hand washing benefits you and those around you.

-Tips for Preventing Kids' Colds and Flu
+Natural Prevention for Colds and Flu

 How Doctors Avoid Cold and Flu Germs

 With cold and flu season in full swing, we wondered how top docs personally battle nasty bugs each winter.
 Here are their expert tips for keeping pains, aches, sniffles, and sneezes at bay.